PolinaAlexandr/wg_forge_backend_test/README.md

 # Wg_forge_backend tests
-The solution for thw task one is implemented in the `colors_stats.py` file.
+The solution for the task one is implemented in the `colors_stats.py` file.